aletenti94/RickMorty/README.md

 # Rick & Morty - Cloud Academy Front End assignment

-Simple NodeJS/AngularJS application that show the list of characters from the popular Rick & Morty series.
+Simple NodeJS/AngularJS application that shows the list of characters from the popular Rick & Morty series.
 All information comes from APIs provided by [Rick & Morty API](https://rickandmortyapi.com/) website.

 ## Table of Contents